sivaprasad718/Music-Store-Analysis/README.md

 <h2>Questions Answered</h2>
 The following are a few of the questions that are answered in the project (check out analysis.sql file for the rest):

-What are the most popular genres of music?
+What are the most popular genres of music?<br>
-What are the most popular artists?
+What are the most popular artists?<br>
-What are the most popular songs?
+What are the most popular songs?<br>
-What are the average prices of different types of music?
+What are the average prices of different types of music?<br>
-What are the most popular countries for music purchases?
+What are the most popular countries for music purchases?<br>

 <h2>Results</h2>
 The results of the project are as follows: